Before you leave

 6. One week before you leave, change your campus address through your MyUW account to make sure important correspondence does not go to the wrong address while you're away.

 7. Consider obtaining student travel discount cards or other travel passes as needed.
 You may find the International Student Identity Card (ISIC) useful; it is available at STA Travel on State Street.
 The card can get you discounts on purchases, museum admission fees, etc. You will need a valid student ID, proof of student status, and passport or driver's license.
-The cost is $22.
+The cost is approximately $25.
 The card is valid for one year (January 1- December 31), so you may need two if your program dates extend past the expiration date.

 8. Remember to pay any required fees, plan interviews and possible internship opportunities, and update information into the database (if necessary) at Engineering Career Services.